m-thalmann/Cookbook/README.md

     "database": "database_name",
     "charset": "utf8"
   },
-  "image_store": null // the directory where the uploaded images are stored (see below) }
+  "image_store": null, // the directory where the uploaded images are stored (see below) "setup_complete": true // OPTIONAL: whether the setup was completed or not (<ROOT_URL>/setup.php) }
 ```